D4-project/d4-website/_posts/2019-06-18-sharing-between-D4-sensors.md

 </table>

 <br>
-**Follow along**: You can use the passivedns tutorial [virtual machine](https://d4-project.org/2019/05/28/passive-dns-tutorial.html#org35fa5e8).
+**Follow along**: You can use the passive dns tutorial [virtual machine](https://d4-project.org/2019/05/28/passive-dns-tutorial.html#org35fa5e8).
 You need to update d4-core first:

 ``` shell